troclaux/notes/leetcode.md

 ### knapsack problem

-### longest increasing subsequence
+TODO

 ## Specific Problems and Tips

 ### 1 Two Sum

-- Use `map` to easily search elements
+- use `map` to easily search elements
-- Define the complement then search it
+- define the complement then search it
-- If you want to get the complement but don't want to get the first occurrence, you can create a map where you only add an element after you find that the complement is equal to the number
+- if you want to get the complement but don't want to get the first occurrence, you can create a map where you only add an element after you find that the complement is equal to the number
-- Example: `[1, 2, 2, 3]` target is 4
+- example: `[1, 2, 2, 3]` target is 4
   - 1 in map | 2, 2, 3 remain

+### 3 longest substring without repeating characters

+TODO

 ### 14 Longest Common Prefix

-- If it's a common prefix, restrict the length of the loop
+- if it's a common prefix, restrict the length of the loop
-  - The maximum length of the prefix is the length of the shortest word
+  - the maximum length of the prefix is the length of the shortest word

 ### 21 merge two sorted lists